 - Current CLS 2L or 3L students will apply to CPRL's Structural Change in Public Education Policy Lab using the Experiential Learning Common Application on LawNet.

 For information about your school's deadline, please refer to the "Application Deadlines" section below.

 As part of the application, you are asked to prepare four documents as PDFs:

 - An unofficial graduate school transcript (if you are in your first semester, please submit the unofficial transcript showing your course list, without grades)

-PROMPT A. In 500 words or less, please explain what attracts you to this course and what skills, experiences, interests, and aspirations you bring to it.
+- A written response to the following prompt: In 500 words or less, please explain what attracts you to this course and what skills, experiences, interests, and aspirations you bring to it.